 The easiest way to see why these repayment amounts are so large is to consider someone who dies very early in retirement.
 Indeed, if the servicemember dies at the retirement point, there is no repayment.
-The servicemember got the \$30,000 at the 15-year point but died before collecting any retirement monies.11 It is because the average life expectancy is 79 years that the repayment amounts are so large.
+The servicemember got the \$30,000 at the 15-year point but died before collecting any retirement monies.
+11 It is because the average life expectancy is 79 years that the repayment amounts are so large.
 The terms of this financial arrangement are reduced retirement checks over the entire lifetime.

 The second reason the repayment amounts are so large is that one cannot pay off this "loan" early.
-Although we are analyzing the bonus/REDUX choice as a loan, it is not really a loan.
-It is really a partial, early cash-out of the servicemember's retirement pay.
-As such, the option that most borrowers have of paying off a loan early is not available here.
 If the servicemember chooses bonus/REDUX, the servicemember who lives the normal lifespan loses tremendous amounts of retirement income.
 The servicemember who lives longer than the normal lifespan loses even more.